- Environmental Management Register

 What to do if your land is on the Registers

-The EP Act requires the owner of land recorded on the Registers to inform any occupier, such as persons who are renting, managing, or leasing the land, if the property is:
+The EP Act requires landowners to inform any occupiers, such as persons who are renting, managing, or leasing the land, if the property is:

 - the subject of a notice under Chapter 7, Part 8 of the EP Act.